Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/pt-PT/learn-governance.md

 ## Council

 To represent passive stakeholders, we introduce the idea of a "council".
 The council is an on-chain entity comprising a number of actors, each represented as an on-chain account.
-For AXIASolar this number is likely to begin at around six people, and increase over the course of 9 months to 24 people (roughly one extra individual coming on every two weeks).
-In general, it has a fixed number of seats (24 on AXIASolar and 17 on AXIALunar).
+For AXIA this number is likely to begin at around six people, and increase over the course of 9 months to 24 people (roughly one extra individual coming on every two weeks).
+In general, it has a fixed number of seats (24 on AXIA and 17 on AXIALunar).

 The council is called upon primarily for two tasks of governance: proposing sensible referenda, and cancelling uncontroversially dangerous or malicious referenda.